-EUR '000 Profit for the year Equity
+EUR '000 Change of interest Profit for the year Equity

-31 December 2012 587 587
+31 December 2013 Decrease of 200 bp 419 419

-31 December 2013 419 419
+31 December 2014 Decrease of 200 bp 392 392

-32.2 Credit risk
+30.2 Credit risk

 Receivables may give rise to credit risk which requires the loss to be recognised if a counter party fail to perform as contracted.
 The Group extends credit to its customers based upon careful evaluation of the customer's financial condition and credit history on an ongoing basis.